 Karrot Pay (Danggeun Pay)

 Karrot will be looking to get into the Fintech space with Karrot Pay (Danggeun Pay).
-This will allow over 300,000 local small and medium businesses to go to their platform as it will offer an offline to online (O2O) service.
-Therefore, Karrot customers will be able to access local businesses in regards to fresh food, takeout orders, cleaning services, education, real estate brokerage, and even used cars in their local communities.
+This will allow over 300,000 local small and medium businesses to use their platform as it offers an offline to online (O2O) service.
+Therefore, Karrot customers will be able to access local businesses in regard to fresh food, takeout orders, cleaning services, education, real estate brokerage, and even used cars in their local communities.
 The Karrot Pay payment service is expected to launch in late 2021.